isquaredcreative/html-boilerplate/README.md

 # html-boilerplate
 A cool html boilerplate using the latest bootstrap CDNs.
 Start coding right away!

-### Get Started On Your HTML Projects Quick And Easy Just Copy This Code Into Your New Project
+### Get Started On Your HTML Projects Quick And Easy!
+Just Copy This Code Into Your New Project

 ```html